Murder and attempted murder: what are the most serious crimes?

 The penalty for manslaughter is less severe than for murder and ranges from 3 to 10 years imprisonment.
 If the killing is committed in extremely mitigating circumstances, the sentence can be even lower.
 The difference between murder and manslaughter therefore lies primarily in the intent of the perpetrator and the situations that led to the act.

-The Criminal Code knows several offences that result in the death of a person.
+The Criminal Code knows several offences which result in the death of a person.
 In addition to ‘murder’ and ‘manslaughter’, these include ‘ negligenthomicide’ and ‘grievous bodily harm resulting in death’.
 Sometimes the line between the various offences is quite thin.
 Certainly, we can imagine an almost textbook case of murder, where, for example, a wife hides drugs in order to pour them into her unfaithful husband’s drink and thus get rid of him.
 But we have also encountered a situation in practice that was far from clear-cut.
 For example, when a drunk driver drove somewhat aggressively into a pedestrian crossing where a drunk pedestrian, Mr Robert, was also present at the time.
 The driver stopped and a violent argument between the two parties ensued, which led to a physical altercation.
 Unfortunately, however, at one point Mr Robert pulled out a knife and stabbed the driver with it.
 He then succumbed to his injuries.
-Many people would not have found the classic intent to murder here, as the people concerned did not even know each other and the whole situation took place very quickly, under the influence of strong emotions and alcohol.
+Many would not have found the classic intent to murder here, as the people concerned did not even know each other and the whole situation took place very quickly, under the influence of strong emotions and alcohol.
 Nevertheless, the court found the act to be a crime of murder and sentenced the perpetrator to ten years’ imprisonment.

 What is the penalty for murder?